 Also Read: Repair SQL Server Page Level Corruption Accurately

-Steps to Recover Deleted Records in SQL Server are as follows;
+Recover Deleted Records in SQL Server Step by Step

 Step 1.
 Check the number of rows in the table from which records are deleted by executing the below query.